-Economic Factors that will Affect the Future
+Economic Factors that will affect the Future

 The economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
-For the past twenty years, the National government has provided basically level funding to the College.
-That fact, and other factors like the continued possibility of declining revenues may be cause for the College Board of Trustees to consider further increase in tuition and fees to meet the ever-increasing cost of providing higher education programs and services.
+For the past twenty-one years, the national government has provided basically level funding to the College.
+That fact, and other factors like the continued possibility of declining revenues as well as the increasing price of goods and services may be cause for the College Board of Trustees to consider further increase in tuition and fees to meet the ever-increasing cost of providing higher education programs and services.

-The goal of ensuring a diverse student population continues to be pursued aggressively by the College through provision of travel grants to accepted students from neighboring islands.
+The goal of ensuring a diverse student population continues to be pursued aggressively by the College through provision of travel grants to accepted students from neighboring islands of the Federated States of Micronesia and the Republic of the Marshall Islands.
 This effort also aims to increase student population.
 Annual fund raising efforts to boost the PCC Endowment Fund will continue, with the ultimate goal of reaching the \$30 million goal.
-At the time that the endowment reaches the \$10 million mark, PCC will then begin to use interest earned to support programs and services.
-At the same time, efforts continue to build the fund through active recruitment of new biweekly allotters as well as solicitations for direct donations.
+At the time that the endowment reaches the \$10 million mark, PCC will then begin to use a percentage of interest earned to support programs and services.
+At the same time, efforts continue to build the fund through active recruitment of new bi-weekly allotters as well as solicitations for direct donations.

-Again, it is anticipated that the College's appropriation from the National government for fiscal year 2014 will continue to be at level funding.
-Therefore, the College will need to secure additional funding in subsequent years to ensure that its 15-year institutional master plan goals and objectives are adequately supported.
+Again, it is anticipated that the College's appropriation from the national government for fiscal year 2015 will continue to be at level funding.
+Therefore, the College will need to secure additional funding, including requesting funding increase from the Government, in subsequent years to ensure that its legal mandate in Republic of Palau Public Law 4-2 and its 15-year institutional master plan goals and objectives are adequately supported.